The Big Brand Positioning Mistake We Are All Guilty Of

 The proverbial bored housewife is not a serial killer – she is the opposite.
 The 90s cubicle drone isn’t a member of an underground boxing ring – he is the opposite.
 And that is why these concepts speak to them.

-So perhaps it’s time to stop thinking about what your customers are, and to start thinking a little more about what they aren’t.
-In the context of your category, there are probably only one or two answers to the first question – and they’re probably rather dull.
+So perhaps it’s time to stop thinking about what your customers are and to start thinking a little more about what they aren’t.
+In the context of brand positioning for your category, there are probably only one or two answers to the first question – and they’re probably rather dull.
 But answers to the second question are unlimited.
 This is where true representation and inclusion can be found, because although there may not be much we have in common, there is loads that we don’t have in common.

 And ironically these things have just as much capacity to bind us.